What is Sleep Apnea?

-Snoring can mean that there is an obstruction to the flow of air that passes through the back of the nose and mouth, which is through a collapsible section of the airway where the uvula and soft palate and the tongue and upper throat meet.
+Snoring can mean that there is an obstruction to the flow of air that passes through the back of the nose and mouth, which is a collapsible section of the airway where the uvula and soft palate and the tongue and upper throat meet.
 When these structures strike on each other during breathing, they cause a vibration that then becomes the sound of snoring.

 Children who experience chronic snoring may have certain problems involving the adenoids and tonsils, which may require them to undergo the removal of such organs to achieve or return to their optimal health.

-What underlying conditions may lead to snoring?
+What leads to snoring?

-A person who has poor muscle tone in the throat or tongue may snore, as the tongue tends to fall backwards towards the airway or the muscles of throat tend to draw sideways into the airway.
+A person who has poor muscle tone in the throat or tongue may snore, as the tongue tends to fall backward towards the airway or the muscles of throat tend to draw sideways into the airway.
 Another condition is when a person has large adenoids or tonsils.
 Such excessive bulkiness in the throat tissues can lead to the narrowing of the airway, which causes snoring.
 It is also possible for a person to snore if he or she has a long uvula or a long palate that narrows the opening in the nasal passages.
 Lastly, a stuffy nose can obstruct the nasal airways, creating a vacuum that pulls the floppy throat tissues together and resulting to snoring.

 Benefits of Sleep Apnea treatment